-If you're over 40 or in a high-risk group, the CDC recommends you get no more than 1,500 milligrams of sodium each day.
+If you're 51 or over or in a high-risk group, the CDC recommends you get no more than 1,500 milligrams of sodium each day.
 Too much sodium can raise your blood pressure and put you at higher risk for heart attack and stroke.
 The main culprits?
 Processed foods, such as frozen foods, snack foods, salad dressings, and lunch meats.
 Read labels carefully and look for "sodium free," low-salt, or no-salt alternatives.

 Do you avoid cruciferous vegetables because of problems with gas?
 Cruciferous vegetables -- broccoli, cabbage, cauliflower, and kale, for example -- are high in vitamin C, beta-carotene, fiber, calcium, iron, and folate.
 Some studies have shown they may also reduce your cancer risk.
 Don't avoid these vegetables.
 Just add them to meals gradually, in smaller servings.
 Drinking plenty of fluids may help too.